Frankma0117/Java-s-Exercises/README.md

 ❗❗ All exercises focus on basics topics and simple programs. ❗❗

 ## **Nivel básico**
 1. Declare two 2️⃣ numeric variables (with the value you want).
-Display by console the addtion ➕ , subtraction ➖ , multiplication ✖️ , division ➗ and module (remainder of the division).
-[Basic Operations](https://github.com/Frankma0117/Java_exercises/blob/main/Basic_Level/src/Exercise_1.java).
+Display by console the addtion ➕ , subtraction ➖ , multiplication ✖️ , division ➗ and module (remainder of the division) [Basic Operations](https://github.com/Frankma0117/Java_exercises/blob/main/Basic_Level/src/Exercise_1.java).

 3. Declare two numeric variables (with the value you want) and indicated which is greater of the two , if they are the same indicate that too.
 You see changing the values to verify that it works.